KhoaDinh/khoadinh.github.io/_posts/2015-05-01-microservices-architecture-overview.md

 * The services themselves are very simple, focusing on doing only one thing well so they're easier to test and ensure a higher quality.

-* Each service can be built with the best technologies and tools, allowing [polyglot persistence](http://martinfowler.com/bliki/PolyglotPersistence.html) and such.
+* Each service can be built with the best suited technologies and tools, allowing [polyglot persistence](http://martinfowler.com/bliki/PolyglotPersistence.html) and such.
 You don't have to be stuck with an early choice of technology for the rest of the project.

 * Multiple developers and teams can deliver independently under this architecture.
 This is great for continuous delivery, allowing frequent releases while keeping the rest of the system stable.